 Fall is often thought of as the gateway to cold and flu season.
-Many people are already starting to safeguard themselves and their families against germs, bacteria and viruses that frequently accompany the season of sniffles and flu shots.
+Many people are already starting to safeguard themselves and their families against the germs that frequently accompany the season of sniffles and flu shots.

 But what about allergies?
 Cooler weather means less pollen and, therefore, fewer allergies, right?
 Not necessarily.
 In fact, cold and flu season may make fall allergies trickier to spot and properly treat.

 According to the Asthma and Allergy Foundation of America, approximately 35 million people in the US suffer from pollen allergies, or hay fever.
 Unfortunately, fall allergies and the flu and cold share some of the same symptoms: sneezing, a runny or stuffy nose; coughing; itchy nose and throat; and dark circles under the eyes.

 - Time – Flu and cold symptoms typically appear and clear over the course of a few days; but allergic reactions occur almost immediately and can last a long time, even year-round if you’re continuously exposed to the allergen.

 - Treatment – Colds and the flu have to run their course, but allergy symptoms like postnasal drip and swollen, watery and/or itchy eyes can be improved with proper treatment.